Release-Candidate/Bookmark-Visitor/docs/contributing.md

 ## Report Issues (Bugs and Feature Requests)

-Please help making Notoy better by filing bug reports and feature requests.
+Please help making Bookmark-Visitor better by filing bug reports and feature requests.

-File a bug report at [GitHub bur report](https://github.com/Release-Candidate/Notoy-BrowserExtensions/issues/new?assignees=&labels=&template=bug_report.md&title=)).
+File a bug report at [GitHub bur report](https://github.com/Release-Candidate/Bookmark-Visitor/issues/new?assignees=&labels=&template=bug_report.md&title=)).
-Add a feature request at [GitHub feature request](https://github.com/Release-Candidate/Notoy-BrowserExtensions/issues/new?assignees=&labels=&template=feature_request.md&title=).
+Add a feature request at [GitHub feature request](https://github.com/Release-Candidate/Bookmark-Visitor/issues/new?assignees=&labels=&template=feature_request.md&title=).
-Take a look at the [Issue Tracker at GitHub](https://github.com/Release-Candidate/Notoy-BrowserExtensions/issues)
+Take a look at the [Issue Tracker at GitHub](https://github.com/Release-Candidate/Bookmark-Visitor/issues)

 ## Forking the Repository

-If you'd like to contribute directly, e.g. better the documentation, add another language or write some source code: fork Notoy by clicking the `Fork` button in the upper right corner of the GitHub project website.
-Check out your fork of Notoy using the URL from the `Code` button of your fork on Github.
-The URL should be something like github.com/YOUR_USERNAME/Notoy.git.
+If you'd like to contribute directly, e.g. better the documentation, add another language or write some source code: fork Bookmark-Visitor by clicking the `Fork` button in the upper right corner of the GitHub project website.
+Check out your fork of Bookmark-Visitor using the URL from the `Code` button of your fork on Github.
+The URL should be something like github.com/YOUR_USERNAME/Bookmark-Visitor.git.

 Details about how to fork a repository on Github are [here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).